davenquinn/ne-syrtis-jezero-viewer/frontend/text/viewer.md

 ### 3D viewers for geologic "field trips"

-3D visualization software can be pushed forward in any number of new directions, but I think the most exciting work here involves using 3D topography as a guided exploration and science communication tool.
-This viewer is designed along these lines, but a more scalable approach will be to integrate it with a curation system for "field trips" such as [_Rockd_ trips](https://rockd.org/trip/122).
+One exciting application for adaptable viewers involves using 3D topography as a guided exploration and science communication tool.
+This viewer is designed along these lines, but a more scalable approach will integrate it with a curation system for "field trips" such as [_Rockd_ trips](https://rockd.org/trip/122).
 Much of this work will be most impactful for Earth data, but the infrastructure to design immersive field trips could be tailored to Mars as well.